aantron/ocaml.org/data/planet/ocamlpro/beta-release-of-opam.md

 existing solutions, especially regarding the management of dependency constraints between packages.
-Existing technologies such as GODI, oasis, odb and ocamlbrew did contain lots of good ideas that we shamelessly stole but the final user-experience was not so great &mdash; and we disagreed with some of the architectural choices, so it wasn&rsquo;t so easy to contribute to fix the existing flaws.
+Existing technologies such as GODI, oasis, odb and ocamlbrew did contain lots of good ideas that we shamelessly stole but the final user-experience was not so great — and we disagreed with some of the architectural choices, so it wasn’t so easy to contribute to fix the existing flaws.
 Thus we started to discuss the specification of a new package manager with folks from <a href="https://www.janestreet.com/">Jane Street</a> who decided to fund the project and from the <a href="https://www.mancoosi.org/">Mancoosi project</a>
 to integrate state-of-the-art dependency management technologies.
-We then hired an engineer to do the initial prototyping work &mdash; and this effort finally gave birth to OPAM!</p>
+We then hired an engineer to do the initial prototyping work — and this effort finally gave birth to OPAM!</p>
 <h3>Installing OPAM</h3>
 <p>OPAM packages are already available for homebrew, macports and
 arch-linux.
 Debian and Ubuntu packages should be available quite soon.
 In any cases, you can either use a <a href="https://github.com/ocaml/opam/blob/master/shell/opam_installer.sh">binary installer</a> or simply install it from <a href="https://github.com/OCamlPro/opam/archive/0.9.1.tar.gz">sources</a>.
 To learn more about the installation process, read the <a href="https://opam.ocamlpro.com/doc/Quick_Install.html">installation instructions</a>.</p>
 <h3>Initializing OPAM</h3>
-<p>Once you&rsquo;ve installed OPAM, you have to initialize it.
+<p>Once you’ve installed OPAM, you have to initialize it.
 OPAM will store all its state under <code>~/.opam</code>,
 so if you want to reset your OPAM configuration, simply remove that directory and restart from scratch.
 OPAM can either use the compiler installed on your system or it can also install a fresh version of the compiler:</p>
 <pre><code class="language-shell-session">$ opam init # Use the system compiler&lt;br&gt;
-$ opam init &ndash;comp 4.00.1 # Use OCaml 4.00.1&lt;br&gt;
+$ opam init –comp 4.00.1 # Use OCaml 4.00.1&lt;br&gt;
 </code></pre>
 <p>OPAM will prompt you to add a shell script fragment to your <code>.profile</code>.
 It is highly recommended to follow these instructions, as it let OPAM